-In Honor of Esther Coopersmith, Friend of International Heritage, Doyenne of UNESCO
+In Honor of Ambassador Esther Coopersmith, Friend of International Heritage, Doyenne of UNESCO

-ICOMOS-USA mourns the passing of Esther Coopersmith, who died in her Washington, DC, home on March 26, 2024, at the age of 94.
-ICOMOS-USA awarded Coopersmith the “Excellence in Intercultural Dialogue” Award at our 2014 Gala Celebration of World Heritage.
-By that time Esther had already played a central role in U.S. and international politics for over fifty years.
+ICOMOS-USA mourns the passing of Ambassador Esther Coopersmith, who died in her Washington, DC, home on March 26, 2024, at the age of 94.
+ICOMOS-USA awarded Amb.
+Coopersmith the “Excellence in Intercultural Dialogue” Award at our 2014 Gala Celebration of World Heritage.
+By that time Amb.
+Coopersmith had already played a central role in U.S. and international politics for over fifty years.
 Renowned for hosting extraordinary “bridge building” dinner parties, she believed in the power of conversation to overcome differences.

-Jan C. K. Anderson, ICOMOS-USA Fellow, praised Esther’s “indomitable spirit.”
-Jan remembered Esther in this way, “Esther was a legendary builder of bridges to achieve inter-cultural dialogue and peace.
+Jan C. K. Anderson, ICOMOS-USA Fellow, praised Amb.
+Coopersmith’s “indomitable spirit.”
+Jan remembered her in this way, “Ambassador Coopersmith was a legendary builder of bridges to achieve inter-cultural dialogue and peace.
 She had remarkable energy and vision and gave very generously of her intellect and her time to the work of cultural heritage around the globe.
-Esther clearly understood that heritage unites us and that it is an essential tool for peace.
-I am profoundly grateful to have known Esther.
-She was a great mentor, always very interested and supportive of one’s work and always very generous with her thoughtful and wise counsel.”
+She clearly understood that heritage unites us and that it is an essential tool for peace.
+I am profoundly grateful to have known her.
+Ambassador Coopersmith was a great mentor, always very interested and supportive of one’s work and always very generous with her thoughtful and wise counsel.”

-At the 2014 US/ICOMOS Celebration of World Heritage, Jan Anderson quoted the iconic Daniel Hudson Burnham statement in her introduction of Esther.
-She said, “Esther Coopersmith is a brilliant bridge builder, who exemplifies Daniel Hudson Burnham’s incisive exhortation, “Make no little plans; they have no magic to stir men’s blood and probably themselves will not be realized.
+At the 2014 US/ICOMOS Celebration of World Heritage, Jan Anderson quoted the iconic Daniel Hudson Burnham statement in her introduction of the Ambassador.
+She said, “Ambassador Coopersmith is a brilliant bridge builder, who exemplifies Daniel Hudson Burnham’s incisive exhortation, “Make no little plans; they have no magic to stir men’s blood and probably themselves will not be realized.
 Make big plans; aim high in hope and work.”
-Esther told Jan afterward how much she loved the Burnham quotation, and how very honored she was to have received the US/ICOMOS Award for Excellence in Inter-Cultural Dialogue.
+The Ambassador told Jan afterward how much she loved the Burnham quotation, and how very honored she was to have received the US/ICOMOS Award for Excellence in Intercultural Dialogue.

-Esther Coopersmith will be missed by many and most especially by those who seek inter-cultural dialogue, international cooperation, and peace, as she did.
+Ambassador Esther Coopersmith will be missed by many and most especially by those who seek inter-cultural dialogue, international cooperation, and peace, her life’s work.

 Legacy.com Obituary